nnaumenko/metaf/docs/sphinx/reference.rst

 	Stores information about surface wind (including variable wind direction sector if reported) or wind shear.

-	.. cpp:enum-class:: Status
+	.. cpp:enum-class:: Type

-		Group status which specifies what kind of data stored within this group.
+		Group type which specifies what kind of data stored within this group.

 		.. cpp:enumerator:: SURFACE_WIND